 Notice of board meetings

-Notice of a board meeting may be given to a director personally or by word of mouth or given in hard copy form or in electronic form to him at such address as he may from time to time specify for this purpose (or if he does not specify an address, at his last known address).
+Notice of a board meeting may be given to a director personally or by word of mouth or given in hard copy form or in electronic form to the director at such address as the director may from time to time specify for this purpose (or if the director does not specify an address, at the director's last known address).
 A director may waive notice of any meeting either prospectively or retrospectively.
+A director will be treated as having waived entitlement to notice unless the director has supplied the Company with the information necessary to ensure that the director receives notice of a meeting before it takes place.

 Quorum